NicolasOmar/reactive-bulma/.github/ISSUE_TEMPLATE/new-component-request.md

 ---
 name: New component request
 about: Suggest a new component for this project
-title: Create component INSERT_COMPONENT_NAME
+title: Create component COMPONENT_NAME
 labels: feature
 assignees: NicolasOmar

 ---

 ### Objective
-Create bulma's component `XXX` from scratch
+Create bulma's component `COMPONENT_NAME` from scratch

 ---